wp-plugins/html-editor-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.6.0 =
-* You can change font size of the editor
+* You can change font size in the editor
 * Fixed issue with restoring cursor position
 * Updated CodeMirror library
 * Some minor improvements